Did Sgr cause the vertical waves in the solar neighbourhood?: Conclusion

 While we find that satellites are capable of generating phase-space spirals and therefore asymmetries and mean vertical velocities qualitatively similar to those observed in Gaia DR2, the Sagittarius dwarf galaxy is not able to reproduce observations.
 Even making unrealistic modifications to the disc could not resolve the difference between the model and the data.
 Given that the progenitor mass of Sgr was recently measured to be less than $5\times10^{10}\,\mathrm{M_\odot}$, our model showed only one of thirty cases where the asymmetry signal due to Sgr would be above the level of errors in the observations.
-This tells us that it is highly unlikely that Sgr could have caused the perturbation to the disc seen in phase-space and the velocity field.
+This tells us that Sgr could not have caused the perturbation to the disc seen in phase-space and the velocity field.
+It is more likely that the true perturbation from Sgr is one of the scenarios where the amplitude is small and therefore contributes minimally to the observed asymmetry.
 It is possible that the perturbation of the disc was caused by the passage of another satellite or some internal factor, although that has yet to be determined.
 All that can be said for certain is that Sgr is not the main contributor to the vertical perturbation in the solar neighbourhood.